Buyers GuideUpdated April 2026

 Frequently Asked Questions

-Q1How much VRAM do I need for Stable Diffusion XL?
+Q1How much VRAM do I need for Stable Diffusion XL in 2026?

 SDXL 1.0 at 1024×1024 requires approximately 6–8GB VRAM for the base model alone.
 With a refiner model, ControlNet, and two LoRA adapters loaded simultaneously, expect to need 10–12GB.
-The RTX 4070 Super's 12GB is the practical minimum for a full SDXL workflow without compromising.
+The RTX 5070's 12GB is the practical minimum for a full SDXL workflow without compromising.
+For Flux.1-dev at full precision, 16GB is recommended.

-Q3Is the RTX 4090 worth the premium for Stable Diffusion?
+Q3Is the RTX 5070 a big upgrade over the RTX 4070 Super for Stable Diffusion?

 Q4Can AMD GPUs run Stable Diffusion in 2026?